lukahn/Square-Enix-Software-Token-OTP/README.md

 ## Notes:
 1. The token is stored in /data/data/com.square_enix_software_token/files/VDS_dfms4142
-1. The token always starts with "0004", but has a length of 1960 characters.
+1. The token always starts with "0004", and has a length of 1960 characters.
 1. The token is in uppercase hex.
-    1. The token in this file changes each time the "Show One-Time_Password" button is pressed.
+    1. The token in this file changes each time the "Show One-Time Password" button is pressed.
     1. Deleting this token when the app is closed means that the registration process needs to be restarted from the EULA stage.
-    1. Deleting this token when the app is running causes a new file to be written when the button is pressed.
+    1. Deleting this token when the app is running causes a new file to be written when the button is pressed, as the data is already in memory.
-    1. The initial value in the token is different and shorter on fresh installations (before the EULA is accepted) - 228 or 290 characters, same format with preceeding "0004" and character range.
+    1. The initial value in the token is different and shorter on fresh installations (before the EULA is accepted) - 228 or 290 characters, same format with the preceeding "0004" and character range.
     1. There is a delay of a few seconds when pressing the button as a big calculation occurs (fan spins up).
-1. The token is generated using the libQRCronto.so library.
+1. The token may be generated using the libQRCronto.so library (need to test, this library could just be for unused QR code functionality).
     1. /data/app/com.square_enix_software_token-1/lib/arm/libQRCronto.so
         1. This may just be "com.square_enix_software_token" on some devices.
 1. The OTP is valid for 30 seconds (old phone) or 60 seconds (Nox).
     1. On older devices, only one code can be generated every 30 seconds, even if you go back and forth.
     1. On newer devices, a new code is generated each time the "Show One-Time Password" button is clicked, and lasts for 60 seconds.
     1. Note: This needs looking into.
 Sometimes going out and in of the token screen returns the same code, sometimes it changes.
 I think it's 30 seconds, synchronised to the server (it changed at xx:xx:58)
-1. Uses either sha256 (vdsSHA256Initial_hash_value) or sha512 (vdsSHA512Initial_hash_value) (from GHIDRA)
+1. Possibly lses either sha256 (vdsSHA256Initial_hash_value) or sha512 (vdsSHA512Initial_hash_value) (from GHIDRA)
 1. Related to VASCO DIGIPASS for Mobile (http://www.authstrong.com/DIGIPASS-Mobile.asp).
 1. None of the strings below work as an OTP seed, because they contain illegal characters (e.g. "1").
 1. Only the initial registration needs to be done online.
 Generating codes can be done offline.